Scanning tunneling microscopy current from localized basis orbital density functional theory: Results

 \subsubsection{CO-terminated tip}

-Using a CO-terminated tip increases the importance of the tip $p$-orbitals and can increase the STM resolution\cite{Gross2011,Garcia2011,Paulsson2008}.
-Previous studies have introduced $p$-wave tips in an approximate fashion where the mix between tip $s$- and $p$-waves where set by hand\cite{Gross2011}.
-In addition, the importance of the $p$-wave for the CO-functionalized tip has been seen theoretically in calculations of inelastic electron tunneling spectra\cite{Garcia2011,Paulsson2008}.
+Using a CO-terminated tip increases the importance of the tip $p$-waves and can increase the STM resolution\cite{Gross2011,Garcia2011,Paulsson2008}.
+Previous studies have introduced $p$-wave tips by expanding the tip-orbitals using Chen's derivative method\cite{Mandi2015} or setting the mix between tip $s$- and $p$-waves by hand\cite{Gross2011}.
+In addition, the importance of the $p$-waves for the CO-functionalized tip has been seen theoretically in calculations of inelastic electron tunneling spectra\cite{Garcia2011,Paulsson2008}.
 In our case, the current matrix analysis allows us to analyse the contributions directly from the DFT-calculations of the tip and substrate states.

-For the CO-terminated tip our calculations show the reversal of the STM contrast with a conductance peak above the CO molecule in agreement with experiments\cite{Bartels1997}.
-The propagated wave functions and the current contributions from the $s$- and $p$-wave orbitals are shown in the right column in \Figref{figCurrent}.
+For the CO-terminated tip our calculations show the reversal of the STM contrast with a conductance peak above the CO molecule, c.f., \Figref{figCurrent} h, in agreement with experiments\cite{Bartels1997}.
+The propagated wave functions and the current contributions from the $s$- and $p$-waves are shown in the right column in \Figref{figCurrent} g.
+Due to the contrast inversion (compared to the Cu tip, \Figref{figCurrent} d), the average current inside half the maximum of the final STM image, \Figref{figCurrent} g (ii), is higher (225\%) compared to when scanning the full cell (100\%).
 As with the Cu tip, the various combinations of $s$-waves yield a current dip.
 However, the relative intensity for these $s$-waves are significantly weaker for the CO tip, whereas the $p$-wave intensities play a dominant role, especially over the molecule, as seen from the current matrix.
 Away from the molecule, the $p$-channels are not as dominant but still significant in the resulting STM current.
-For the $p$-wave tip states, the overlap with the substrate states increase when the substrate states change sign, c.f., Chen's derivative rules for $p$-wave tips\cite{Chen1990}.
-The resulting contrast with a conductance peak over the molecule can therefore be understood as the non-cancellation of the overlap between the $p$-waves from the substrate and tip.
+For the $p$-wave tip states, see \Figref{figCurrent} e and f, the overlap with the substrate states increases when the substrate states change sign, c.f., Chen's derivative rules for a $p$-wave tip\cite{Chen1990}.
+The difference in contrast compared to the Cu tip, with a conductance peak over the molecule, can therefore be understood from the overlap of the $p$-wave scattering states from the tip and substrate.